walmartlabs/concord-website/docs/plugins/concord.md

 - log: "We got ${jobOut.someVar1} and ${jobOut.someVar2}!"
 ```

-When starting multiple forks their output variables will be collected into a
+When starting multiple forks their output variables are collected into a nested
-nested object with fork IDs as keys:
+object with fork IDs as keys:

 ```yaml
 configuration: